 Early diagnosis of BPH is important because if left untreated it can lead to urinary tract infections, bladder or kidney damage, bladder stones and incontinence.
 Distinguishing BPH from more serious diseases like prostate cancer is important.

 Tests vary from patient to patient, but the following are the most common:

 - Filling out a questionnaire: Your doctor is most interested in the severity and type of symptoms you have, and how much they bother you or impact your life.
 A simple questionnaire is a common starting point.

-- Urine flow study: During this test, the patient voluntarily voids his bladder and the amount of flow is measured.
+- Urine flow study: During this test, the patient voluntarily empties his bladder and the amount of flow is measured.
 A special device can help physicians detect reduced urine flow associated with BPH.

 - Digital rectal examination (DRE): The physician inserts a gloved finger into the rectum (located next to the prostate) and feels the back of the prostate.
 Prostate cancers can sometimes be detected as lumps or bumps on the prostate here.

 - Prostate-specific antigen (PSA) blood test: Elevated levels of PSA in the blood may sometimes be an indicator of prostate cancer.